Diego et Frida

 Diego et Frida is a biography of Mexican painters Diego Rivera and Frida Kahlo by French Nobel laureate J. M. G. Le Clézio.
-It was originally published in the French language in 1993.
+It was originally published in French in 1993.

 Diego et Frida occupies a special place in Le Clézio's creative output: it is the only story that the writer devotes completely to artists.

 The cover art includes Kahlo's 1931 painting Frieda and Diego Rivera.

+Plot

+When Frida announces her intention to marry Diego Rivera, her father makes an acerbic comment: "It will be the wedding of an elephant and a dove."
+The news of this turbulent yet fragile woman's marriage to the "genius" of Mexican muralists, who is twice her age, thrice her weight, reputed as an "ogre" and a seducer, is met with skepticism.
+Rivera is an atheist communist who dares to paint frescoes glorifying Indigenous people, encouraging workers to arm themselves against Mexico’s "demonic trinity" – the priest, the bourgeois, and the lawyer.

+Diego et Frida tells the story of an extraordinary couple: their encounter, Diego’s complex past, and Frida’s experience with pain and loneliness.
+It explores their shared faith in revolution, meetings with Leon Trotsky and André Breton, their American adventure, and Diego's surprising fascination with Henry Ford.
+Together, they renew the world of art.